youngcjacob/update/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Features

+- **GPT Integration**: Click "Add" to ask GPT about any variable, concept, or topic.
+The system will automatically cluster related queries and generate research reports.
+- **Automatic Clustering**: Similar thoughts and GPT queries are automatically grouped together.
+- **Research Generation**: The system can generate research notes and reports for each cluster.
+- **Delete Functionality**: Delete individual thoughts, research notes, reports, or entire clusters with confirmation dialogs.

+## Usage

+1. Enter a variable name, concept, or topic in the input field
+2. Click "Add" to ask GPT about it
+3. The response will be stored and clustered with similar queries
+4. Use the "Research" and "Generate report" buttons to explore each cluster further
+5. Delete unwanted content:
+   - Hover over individual thoughts to see a "Delete" button
+   - Click "Delete cluster" to remove an entire cluster and all its content
+   - Delete individual research notes and reports using their respective delete buttons

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.